Jody has written about emergency management and disaster topics for first responders for over 7 years and researched the topics for 19.

 Managing these pets may be as easy as grabbing the cage or fish tank they are living in and putting it in the trunk of the car, but you should still bring:

 - Contact information, picture of you, and any other pertinent details attached to the cage or tank

 - A blanket to put over the cage or tank

 There are other things you should think through before a disaster.
 For example, small furry pets and reptiles are especially susceptible to extreme heat and cold.
 Is there a way to address this issue?
 Hot water bottles to help keep them warm, frozen water bottles to help keep them cool, or extra blankets to insulate a cage?
 Planning for these contingencies will save time and, potentially, heartache.

-This is not a fully-inclusive list and I'm sure I've missed some things, but the above information should be food for thought on this important topic.
-Take some time, pick up some inexpensive backpacks, and start getting your pet's Go Bags together!
+I'm sure I've missed some things, but the above information should be food for thought on this important topic.
+Take some time, pick up some inexpensive backpacks, and start getting your pet's go bags together!